- Deals & Packages

 - Parents may be asked to show their children's identification, as the age guidelines are strict and we cannot take underage children in our program.

 - Our Whistler Kids Childcare Centres are licensed under the 'Community Care Facility Act' by the Government of British Columbia.

-Teen guided hiking ages 13 to 14 requests for older ages to join are welcome.
-Runs Monday, Tuesday and Wednesday
+Teen guided hiking ages 13-16.
+Requests for older ages to join are welcome.
+Runs Mondays, Tuesdays and Wednesdays.

 Teens will have a great time exploring all that Whistler has to offer when it comes to hiking.
 Hikers will have the opportunity to hike with a professional and fun guide on different types of trails.
 From the top of Whistler's peak to the haunting ghost town on green lake.